avidml/website/exampleSite/content/tools.md

 layout: page
 url: /tools
 ---
-AVID is pleased to host a small but growing collection of tools to enable evaluation of models, datasets, and algorithmic systems.
-Our tools are hosted on [HuggingFace](https://huggingface.co/avid-ml) and described below.
+AVID is pleased to host a small but growing collection of tools to evaluate failure modes in general-purpose AI (GPAI) systems, including LLMs, closed-api models, and end-to-end applications.
+Some tools are hosted on [HuggingFace](https://huggingface.co/avid-ml), and our SDK tooling is maintained in `avidtools`.

+## AVIDtools SDK

+[avidtools](https://github.com/avidml/avidtools) is AVID's developer SDK.
+It currently provides two core components:

+- **Data models** for structured AVID vulnerability/report records
+- **Connectors** for ingesting external sources and transforming them into AVID-compatible reports

+Install from PyPI with `pip install avidtools`, and see the [API docs](https://avidml.org/avidtools/).

 ## [IndieLabel](https://huggingface.co/spaces/avid-ml/indie-label)